MoizSitabkhan/Bank-Management-System/README.md

 #### A password is also added when creating a new account
 #### It would ask for password when asking to check for a particular account and only the right user to withdraw or deposit money
-##### A complete report has been created for the project as I made it as Mini Project for our college